 - The egg shells are amazing additions to compost and as garden fertilizer.

-Do You Need a Rooster for You Chickens?
+Do You Need a Rooster for Your Chickens?

 What is the best way to keep my chickens healthy?

-There are many things that can happen to your backyard chickens from parasites to predators and more.
+Many things can happen to your backyard chickens, from parasites to predators and more.
 Here are a few quick tips for how to keep them healthy.

 - Make sure they have a space to dust bath even in the winter.
 Adding in Diatomaceous Earth in the area they bathe.
-This agitates parasites like mites and lice so they do not decide to make your chicken a home for themselves.
+This agitates parasites like mites and lice, so they do not decide to make your chicken home for themselves.